-What's tougher, however, is picking the right modem.
-I recently bought a new cable modem (a Netgear CM700-100NAS, which is thoroughly decent, albeit somewhat expensive), and I realized that modem manufacturers often highlight terrific features — 32 x 8!
+What's tougher, however, is picking the best modem.
+A year and a half ago, I bought a new cable modem (a Netgear CM700-100NAS, which is thoroughly decent, albeit somewhat expensive), and I realized that modem manufacturers often highlight terrific features — 32 x 8!
 DOCSIS 3.1!
 Gigabit speeds! — without ever actually explaining what these features mean, or why they might be beneficial to your home setup.

 Modem or modem/router?

 First things first: How happy are you with your router?
-If, like me, you upgraded your router recently but bought your modem sometime around the signing of the Declaration of Independence, you probably just need a stand-alone cable modem.
+If you upgraded your router recently but bought your modem sometime around the signing of the Declaration of Independence, you probably just need a standalone cable modem.
 Modern routers are compatible with just about every modem on the market, so just make sure your firmware is upgraded, and you'll be all set.

 (If you're still using a router provided by your cable company, you should send it back and buy a new router immediately.
 As with modems, cable companies usually charge exorbitant rental fees for subpar routers, and it takes less than a year for a new router to pay for itself.)

-If, however, your router is also looking a bit long in the digital tooth, a cable modem/router combo, also called a gateway, is one possible way to go.
+If your router is also looking a bit long in the digital tooth, though, a cable modem/router combo — also called a gateway — is one possible way to go.
 These devices are exactly what they sound like: digital receivers that can pick up a signal via a coaxial cable and then transmit the wireless signal across an entire house.

-For small homes and apartments, they can get the job done, although Tom's Guide doesn't usually recommend them.
+For small homes and apartments, they can get the job done, although Tom's Guide doesn't usually recommend modem-router hybrids.
 If something goes wrong, your entire internet setup is shot, and it's easier — and cheaper — to upgrade modems and routers separately.

 When you buy a modem, you'll see one acronym featured very prominently: DOCSIS.
 Most modern modems use either the DOCSIS 3.0 or 3.1 protocols, but neither manufacturers nor retailers ever really explain what this means or why the distinction is important.